Vaccines & Titre Tests

 Do titre tests work?

-A positive titre test means that the dog or cat has immunity to a disease, and they cannot get or spread the disease.
+A positive titre test means that your dog or cat has immunity to a virus, and they are less likely to contract or spread the virus.
 Titre-testing is an established method in both veterinary and human medicine for testing immunity.
-Some of our titre tests are done in our own state-of-the-art clinic's lab, but others are sent to Kansas State University.
+All of our titre tests are sent out to Kansas State University.

 Can my dog or cat go to daycare with no vaccine certificate?

-Many Kelowna boarding and daycare facilities for dogs and cats now accept titre tests as proof of immunity against disease.
+Many Kelowna boarding and daycare facilities for dogs and cats now accept titre tests as proof of immunity against viruses.
+However, we always recommend that you give them a call first to confirm that they are willing to accept titre testing in lieu of vaccinations.

 Pandosy Village Veterinary Hospital